joebrew/nepallite/README.md

-# nepal: The R package of the Nepal DrOTS team
+# nepallite: The (lite) R package of the Nepal DrOTS team

 ## Installation